ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 It lights up all the objects in the scene equally from every direction.
 Only the color needs to be set.

-A ViroOmniLight is comparable to a lightbulb.
+A ViroOmniLight is comparable to a light bulb.
 {% highlight javascript %}
 <ViroOmniLight
     color="#ffffff"